The S&S Repair and Restoration Roadmap

 Homeowner Rights

-• Choose a deductible amount when purchasing or renewing a policy.
+- Choose a deductible when purchasing or renewing a policy.

-• Receive clear explanations of how deductibles apply to different claims (e.g., storm, fire, water damage).
+- Receive clear explanations on how deductibles apply to different claim types.

 Homeowner Responsibilities